 well know it's a natural consequence caused by tailgating, not by

 Heh.
-I could even put the blame on drivers who jackrabbit into the empty
+I could even put the blame on drivers who jackrabbit into

 Q: I always let one person merge ahead of me.
 What's wrong